Call Our Child Custody Lawyers in Maryland at (301) 563-6685.

-The right child custody attorney experienced in Howard County, MD law can provide you with the representation you need to ensure the best possible outcome for your children.
+The right child custody attorney experienced in family law in Maryland can provide you with the representation you need to ensure the best possible outcome for your children.
 At Andalman & Flynn, we will fight to defend your rights so you can focus on providing your sons and daughters with the support they need to start the next chapter of their lives.

 Our child custody lawyers serve clients throughout Howard County, MD.
-To speak with us concerning your specific situation, call 301-563-6685 or fill out an online contact form.
-Our staff is multi-lingual for your convenience.
+Give us a call at 301-563-6685 or fill out an online contact form.
+For your convenience, our staff is multi-lingual.

 How Does Child Custody Get Determined in Howard County, MD?

 In the Howard County, MD area, child custody is determined during the divorce process, either through mediation or through a judge’s decision.

 There are two types of child custody in the state of Maryland: